lagom/lagom/docs/manual/java/releases/Migration16.md

 ### Akka Persistence Cassandra Update

-The Akka Persistence Cassandra plugin is update to version 0.99.
+The Akka Persistence Cassandra plugin is updated to version 0.99.
 This version requires a schema migration before you upgrade to Lagom 1.6.0.

 For more information on how to migrate, consult [Akka Persistence Cassandra migration document](https://doc.akka.io/docs/akka-persistence-cassandra/current/migrations.html#migrations-to-0-80-and-later).

-Note that although it's technically possible to run the migration while running your application we advice against it.
+Note that although it's technically possible to run the migration while running your application we advis/e against it.

 ## Upgrading a production system